 On the downside, if your device is connected to the Internet directly, using a VPN will apply some restrictions on your Open NAT type.
 What a VPN does is add a router of sorts between you and the Internet.

 How can I easily fix a strict NAT type?

-1. Use a reliable VPN
+1. Use an Open NAT type VPN

 - Download Private Internet Access.